rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>A musical entertainment perform’d on November XXII, 1683</CITE>
 >(*Source of information reads:* A musical entertainment perform’d on November XXII.
 1683)

-**ALT note: the following example doesn't make a lot of sense when atomized into elements and not in ISBD display: London : Printed for A. Millar, over-against Catharine-Street in the Strand, M,DCC,LI [1751]**

-**Suggest adding: "If the cataloging agency applies ISBD punctuation, omit punctuation present on the resource that occurs at the end of an element."
-And then using the ISBD punctuated full publication statement as the example, not breaking it into elements.**
+If the cataloging agency applies ISBD punctuation, omit punctuation present on the source that occurs at the end of an element.

 >Example:
->Place of publication: <CITE>London</CITE>
->Name of publisher: <CITE>Printed for A. Millar, over-against Catharine-Street in the Strand</CITE>
+><CITE>London : Printed for A. Millar, over-against Catharine-Street in the Strand, M,DCC,LI [1751]</CITE>
->Date of publication: <CITE>M,DCC,LI [1751]</CITE>
 >(*Source of Information reads*: London: Printed for A. Millar, over-against Catharine-street in the Strand.
 M,DCC,LI.)

 <a name="0.5.13.2">0.5.13.2</a> Omit or add punctuation as needed for clarity.